 Klaus Schulten, professor of physics and Beckman Institute faculty member for nearly 25 years, passed away after an illness in late October, 2016.
-In this tribute, Schulten discusses the beauty he finds in the microscopic world and and his love of exploring how nature works.
+In this tribute video, Schulten discusses the creation of his computational microscope, the beauty he finds in the microscopic world, and his love of exploring how nature works.

 Schulten, who led Beckman's Theoretical and Computational Biophysics Group, was a leader in the field of biophysics, conducting seminal work in the area of dynamic computer simulations, illuminating biological processes and structures in ways that werenâ€™t possible before.